 How does this work?

-Master method is mainly derived from recurrence tree method.
-If we draw recurrence tree of T(n) = aT(n/b) + f(n), we can see that the work done at root is f(n) and work done at all leaves is Θ(nc) where c is Logba.
-And the height of recurrence tree is Logbn
+The master method is mainly derived from the recurrence tree method.
+If we draw the recurrence tree of T(n) = aT(n/b) + f(n), we can see that the work done at the root is f(n), and work done at all leaves is Θ(nc) where c is Logba.
+And the height of the recurrence tree is Logbn

-In recurrence tree method, we calculate total work done.
+In the recurrence tree method, we calculate the total work done.
 If the work done at leaves is polynomially more, then leaves are the dominant part, and our result becomes the work done at leaves (Case 1).
-If work done at leaves and root is asymptotically same, then our result becomes height multiplied by work done at any level (Case 2).
-If work done at root is asymptotically more, then our result becomes work done at root (Case 3).
+If work done at leaves and root is asymptotically the same, then our result becomes height multiplied by work done at any level (Case 2).
+If work done at the root is asymptotically more, then our result becomes work done at the root (Case 3).

-Examples of some standard algorithms whose time complexity can be evaluated using Master Method
+Examples of some standard algorithms whose time complexity can be evaluated using the Master Method

 Merge Sort: T(n) = 2T(n/2) + Θ(n).
 It falls in case 2 as c is 1 and Logba] is also 1.
 So the solution is Θ(n Logn)